 DOST-ASTI’s Technology Licensing Office holds its first Regional Stakeholders’ Meeting

-Participants crowded the function room amidst rainy weather in Tagbilaran City, Bohol where the Department of Science and Technology-Advanced Science and Technology Institute (DOST-ASTI)’s Technology Licensing Office (TLO) held its first Regional Stakeholders’ Meeting as part of its technology transfer initiatives.
-Carrying the theme “Bridging Technology and People,” the event showcased DOST-ASTI-developed Advanced Remote Data-Acquisition Unit (arQ), and designed Automated Weather Stations (AWS).
+Participants crowded the function room amidst rainy weather in Tagbilaran City, Bohol where the DOST-Advanced Science and Technology Institute (DOST-ASTI)’s Technology Licensing Office (TLO) held its first Regional Stakeholders’ Meeting as part of its technology transfer initiatives.
+Carrying the theme “Bridging Technology and People,” the event showcased the DOST-ASTI-developed Advanced Remote Data-Acquisition Unit (arQ), and designed Automated Weather Stations (AWS).
 Such event was organized in order to transfer aforesaid technologies to the private sector for the maintenance of previously deployed stations, which are outputs from various Research and Development (R&D) projects, and to install more stations whenever necessary in certain remote areas around the Philippines, especially in the typhoon-battered Visayas.

 “Our [technologies] can compete with the quality, performance, and accuracy… of those technologies from outside the country,” Engr.
 Edilberto Paradela, Regional Director of the DOST Region VII said in his opening remarks.
 He highlighted the importance of the data gathered from almost 500 deployed stations in the Visayas during recent typhoons like Urduja and Yolanda.
 “Flooding is still a perennial issue, and assessment using weather data from the AWS is essential,” he added.

 The DOST-ASTI TLO event was held with the support from the DOST-TAPI, the DOST-Bohol Provincial Science and Technology Center, and the DOST Region VII from November 12 to 13, 2018 at the Belian Hotel in Tagbilaran City, Bohol, prior to the opening event of the Regional Science and Technology Week on November 14, 2018.
-Attendees were mostly from the following fields: Disaster Risk Reduction and Management (DRRM) officers, non-governmental organizations, and heads of locally-based engineering and electronics business coming from the Visayas and Manila.
+Attendees were from the following: local and provincial Disaster Risk Reduction and Management (DRRM) offices, non-governmental organizations, and locally-based engineering and electronics business coming from the Visayas and Manila.

 Photos by Anichie Itoh of the DOST-Technology Application and Promotion Institute.